Mannjamin/Manns-Game-of-Life/README.md

 ## Licencing:
 Both my Game of Life Projects are Open Source, meaning you're welcome to do whatever you like to this code.
 All I ask, is that you mention me as a contributer or original author of this code, should you choose to use it.
+I hold no responcibility for any errors or malfunctions you create with this code.
+If you break it, you should know how to fix it.